martin-helmich/martin-helmich.de/_posts/en/2018-03-24-kubernetes-crd-client.md

 customresourcedefinition "projects.example.martin-helmich.de" created
 {% endhighlight %}

-After you have created your Custom Resource Definition, you can create objects.
+After you have created your Custom Resource Definition, you can create instances of this new resource type.
 These are defined like regular Kubernetes objects (like, for example, Pods, Deployments and others).
 Only the `kind` and `apiVersion` vary:

 {% highlight yaml linenos %}
 apiVersion: "example.martin-helmich.de/v1alpha1"